 - Reporting rental properties as business assets vs. investments.
 Most rental properties should be reported as investments, not business assets.
 Only if a rental property is owned by a recognized business can it be reported as a business asset.
 This means the property must be deeded to the business, not to an individual.
 To be considered a business, the rental property must involve value-added services, such as maid service or a bed & breakfast.

 - Reporting market value as opposed to net worth.
 The net worth of an asset subtracts the amount of any debt secured by the asset from the asset’s market value.
-Reporting the market value instead of the net worth can have a big impact on the expected family contribution (EFC).
+Reporting the market value instead of the net worth can have a big impact on the Student Aid Index (SAI), which can reduce the amount of financial aid.
 Asset values are also reported as of the date the FAFSA is filed.

 - Reporting 529 plans incorrectly.
 If a 529 plan is owned by a dependent student or a dependent student’s parent, it is reported as a parent asset on the FAFSA, and distributions are ignored.
 Do not report custodial 529 plan accounts that are owned by a sibling.
-If a 529 plan is owned by a parent, grandparent, aunt, uncle or non-custodial parent, it is not reported as an asset on the FAFSA, but distributions are reported as untaxed income to the beneficiary on the FAFSA.
-Who owns the 529 plan can have a big impact on aid eligibility, and there are workarounds for such 529 plans.
-See also: Yes, Your 529 Plan Will Affect Financial Aid
+If a 529 plan is owned by a parent, grandparent, aunt, uncle or non-custodial parent, it is not reported as an asset on the FAFSA, and qualified distributions are not reported as untaxed income to the beneficiary on the FAFSA.
+Who owns the 529 plan can have a big impact on aid eligibility.
+See also: Yes, Your 529 Plan Will Affect Financial Aid.

 - Entering cents in financial figures.
 You report only whole dollar amounts on the FAFSA.
 Decimal points are ignored, causing a dollar amount to be much larger than it really is.
 For example, entering $123.45 will look like $12,345 on the FAFSA.
 Other errors involving numbers and amounts on the FAFSA include accidentally doubling a digit, inserting an extra digit or transposing two digits.